HebaruSan/Ludicrous-Propulsion-Systems/README.md

 This mod is being developed to fill the gap in 0.625 meter and 1.25 meter parts in Kerbal Space Program.

 ## What is the state of the mod at the moment?
 The mod is currently under heavy development.
-This repository is mainly just a place for the devs to put their code.

 ## Current Progress
 All part configs are there, but minor edits are needed such as some descriptions.

-# THERE IS NO PROMISE OF THIS CODE WORKING RIGHT NOW!
-DOWNLOAD AND USE AT YOUR OWN RISK!